jessicarubinwilliams/to-do-list/README.md

 ## Description

-_Users may add To Do List tasks to the list, mark the tasks as completed, change task status back to incomplete, and delete tasks._
+_Users may add tasks to a list, mark the tasks as completed, change task status back to incomplete, and delete tasks._

 ## Setup/Installation Requirements